18 Online Shopping Traps and Scams To Watch Out For

 Online shopping can help you save money and access a wide variety of products, but there are downsides, too.
 Hackers and other online criminals are constantly trying to scam shoppers by offering fake deals and discounts.
 In fact, according to a recent Better Business Bureau Scam Tracker report, online purchase scams are the second-riskiest type of fraud after employment scams.

 Although shopping online doesn't always result in identity theft, there are other risks, too.
-You might lose money, get a bogus product or not get anything at all — and you might even be convinced to spend more than you planned to.
+You might lose money, get a bogus product or not get anything at all -- and you might even convince yourself to spend more than you planned to.

 Requests To Pay With Wire Transfers

 Sound the alarm if a retailer asks you for a wire transfer, a money order or a gift card as payment for your order.
-In this case, it’s likely that your money will fall directly into the pocket of a scammer and you won’t receive anything for the money you paid.
+In this case, your money will likely fall directly into a scammer's pocket and you won't receive anything for the money you paid.
 If you want to protect yourself, always pay with a credit card or other secure forms of payment, according to the Better Business Bureau.